rohanbatrain/knowledge-base/docs/Home/Track-Record.md

 [^1]: In kali nethunter, I learned how to brick my phone, and thus end up learning about edl and qualcom flashing of factory firmware using msm.
 [^2]: P.S.
-This knowledge base is not error proof, it contains my way of doing things and
+This knowledge base is not error proof, it contains my way of doing things and a mix of my opinions.